It is the first time such a charismatic marine megafaunal species has disappeared from Chinese marine waters.

-What is being done to protect them?
+What is being done to protect dugongs?

 Given the animal’s large residency in the area, it is no surprise that Qatar is leading the way in making sure a firm effort is put towards keeping them safe.

-The country’s environmental ministry have spearheaded several initiatives to raise awareness of the role the animal plays in the nation’s sea life, with funding for research that will inform conservationists on how to better protect them.
+The country’s environmental ministry has spearheaded several initiatives to raise awareness of the role the animal plays in the nation’s sea life, with funding for research that will inform conservationists on how to better protect them.